tmz22/SQLAlchemy---Surfs-Up/README.md

 ### Before You Begin

-1. Create a new repository for this project called `sqlalchemy-challenge`
+1. Create a new repository for this project called `sqlalchemy-challenge`.

 2. Clone the new repository to your computer.